Gifguy1384/gif-the-web/README.md

 Have you ever wished Facebook animated GIFs like a real website?

-Have you ever wanted gchat to show images inline?
+Have you ever wanted gchat (including hangouts!) to show images inline?

 Well, now they do.